a20351766/udo.1.4.0/docs/source/upgrading_your_network_tutorial.rst

 if you have run it since the release of v1.4, your machine will have v1.4 binaries and tools installed on it and you will not be able to upgrade them.

-As a result, this tutorial will provide a network based on Hyperledger Fabric v1.3 binaries as well as the v1.4 binaries you will be upgrading to.
+As a result, this tutorial will provide a network based on Hyperledger UDO v1.3 binaries as well as the v1.4 binaries you will be upgrading to.

 At a high level, our upgrade tutorial will perform the following steps:

 1. Backup the ledger and MSPs.
-2. Upgrade the orderer binaries to Fabric v1.4.
+2. Upgrade the orderer binaries to UDO v1.4.
-3. Upgrade the peer binaries to Fabric v1.4.
+3. Upgrade the peer binaries to UDO v1.4.

 .. note:: There are no new :doc:`capability_requirements` in v1.4.
 As a result,
           we do not have to update any channel configurations as part of an